 Tab Tops/Tie Tops

-This style of curtain demands less fabric than normal curtains for the best look.
+This style of curtain demands less fullness than normal gathered curtains for the best look.
 Aiming for 1.5-1.75 times the width of your window will give the best results.
+Too much fullness results in too many tabs for the width of the pole and affects how far the curtains can be pushed back when in the open position.
 When making tab top or tie top curtains you need to allow for the material for making the tabs.
-0.4m of fabric per width of curtain should be sufficient for this style.
+An additional 0.5m of fabric per width of curtain should be sufficient for this style.

 Curtains with Pelmets